-On the Virtual Network tab, ensure that the virtual network you created is selected in the virtual network.
+On the Virtual Network tab, make sure that you select the virtual network that you created.

 If you have multiple subnets, select the subnet where you want the private endpoint to connect.
 Accept the default value to Dynamically allocate IP address.

 Accept the default value Yes to integrate with private DNS zone.